tejalkotkar/Weather-WebDesign/README.md

 # Web-Design-Challenge - Web Visualization Dashboard (Latitude)

+### Link to GitHub page for the project : https://tejalkotkar.github.io/Web-Design-Challenge/WebVisualizations/

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.